Hackers Don’t Hack — They Trick You: Social Engineering Explained

 Building a Layered Defence Against Social Engineering

-Social Engineering Defence Checklist
+✓ Social Engineering Defence Checklist

 - Implement phishing-resistant MFA across all accounts.
-FIDO2 hardware keys (YubiKey) or passkeys are the only authentication methods that cannot be bypassed by real-time phishing attacks or vishing-based MFA push fatigue.
-SMS and TOTP MFA reduce risk but can be bypassed by determined attackers.
+FIDO2 hardware keys (YubiKey) or passkeys are the only authentication methods that cannot be bypassed by phishing attacks or vishing-based MFA push fatigue.
+SMS and TOTP reduce risk but can be bypassed by determined attackers.

 - Establish strict out-of-band verification for all sensitive requests.
 Any request to reset credentials, change bank account details, transfer funds, or grant access must be verbally confirmed using a number from an official directory — never from the message requesting the action.